lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 As Workers are heavyweight and message passing is relatively slow, the polyfill does not have excellent performance, but it is a reasonable implementation and has good fidelity with the semantics.
-(Helpers are reused when possible.)
+(Helpers can be reused within the agent that created them.)

 The polyfill will not work in agents that cannot create new Worker objects, either if they are too limited (worklets?) or if nested